 Illovo’s purpose is to create a Thriving African Community across the countries and markets where we operate, focusing on rural economic development, health, safety, and education and through collaborative engagements with private and public sector partners, to leverage development funding for the benefit of community projects and initiatives.

 The Group operates...
 The Group operates four hospitals and 27 clinics, providing health care to employees and communities where no other medical facilities exist.
 Within the current COVID-19 pandemic, Illovo’s medical infrastructure in all six countries has become a critical support mechanism for rural communities.
 Education has also become a cornerstone activity of our community involvement, with 27 schools annually extending out to thousands of learners within our geographies.

 Working with internationally recognised NGO’s such as Landesa, Illovo has made considerable contributions towards the protection of land rights for our industry partners within our geographic footprint, particularly those of small-holder farmers and, in support of human rights in general, have adopted a zero-tolerance towards modern-day slavery practises.

-Illovo contributes to African consumer education on the consumption of our sugar products through regionalising AB Sugar’s “Making Sense of Sugar” Campaign.
+Illovo contributes to educating African consumers about sugar and the role it can play as part of a healthy balanced diet through regionalising AB Sugar’s “Making Sense of Sugar” Campaign.
 Central to this initiative on the website, information about sugar is provided in a way that is practical and informative.
-It addresses the myths around sugar, provides information on the different types of sugar and how they are used, as well as giving consumers guidance on how to interpret labels on food and drinks.
+It addresses the myths around sugar, provides information on the different types of sugars and how they are used, as well as giving consumers guidance on how to interpret labels on food and drinks.